 As with standard car insurance policies, there are three levels of cover to choose from if you’re a younger driver insuring your first car:

-Third party: This is the least comprehensive level of cover available, and therefore usually the cheapest too.
+* Third party: This is the least comprehensive level of cover available, and for that reason it is sometimes the cheapest too.
 Third party car insurance will usually cover the cost of damage to a third-party’s vehicle if you’re involved in an accident and you were at fault.
 However, that’s the only thing this policy will cover – you’ll have to fork out for the cost of repairs to your own vehicle yourself.

-Fully-comprehensive cover: The most expensive type of car insurance, but also the most comprehensive, this type of policy will cover the cost of damage to your own car as well as third parties if you’re involved in an accident that was your own fault.
+* Fully-comprehensive car insurance: This is sometimes the most expensive type of car insurance, but it is also the most comprehensive/.
+This type of policy will cover the cost of damage to your own car as well as third parties if you’re involved in an accident that was your own fault.

-Insurance companies classify each make and model of car as belonging to one of 50 separate insurance groups, based on the vehicle’s price, performance level and engine power.
+Insurance companies classify each make and model of car as belonging to one of 50 separate car insurance groups, based on the vehicle’s value, performance level and engine power.

 These groups are based on the perceived level of risk a particular vehicle represents to the underwriter, and as such they can have a significant influence on car insurance premiums.